jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 #### Pointers

 The lines connecting to imaginary references are considered imaginary reference lines.
-In this section I will introduce *real* reference lines, that are set by a programmer, instead of being automatically set by the system.
+In this section I might introduce *real* reference lines, that are set by a programmer, instead of being automatically set by the system.

 In the explanations above the lines simply indicate which symbols represent the same object.
 Imaginary references in mutual parents are used to indicate which symbols contained by the mutual parent represent the same object.
 The lines connected to imaginary references are also imaginary: they are not really part of the system.
 The symbols connected to it, don’t really point to it: in reality they point directly to the target object.